SofiaLiossis/SofiaLiossis/README.md

 ###

-<p align="left">📚 Who I Am:<br>Immersed in the study of Data Analysis, I am fascinated by uncovering hidden stories in data and translating complex numbers into meaningful insights.
+<h3 align="left">📚 Who I Am</h2><br>Immersed in the study of Data Analysis, I am fascinated by uncovering hidden stories in data and translating complex numbers into meaningful insights.
 My journey in the world of data analysis is an ever-evolving path where I strive to acquire new skills and knowledge every day.</h2>

 ###

-<p align="left">🚀 Skills and Interests<br>I am currently deepening my skills in:<br>- Python<br>- SQL<br>- Excel</p>
+<h3 align="left">🚀 Skills and Interests</h3><br>I am currently deepening my skills in:<br>- Python<br>- SQL<br>- Excel</p>

 ###